-Indicators: Dublin: Appeal

-1. Does the law provide for an appeal against the d ecision in the Dublin procedure?
+Indicators: Dublin: Appeal 1.
+Does the law provide for an appeal against the decision in the Dublin p ⊠ Yes rocedure?
+If yes, is it If yes, is it suspensive ☐ Judicial ⊠ Yes Administrative

-□ No

-If yes, is it Administrative

-If yes, is it suspensive ☐ No

-The appeal against a transfer decision must be lodged within 10 working days and has suspensive effect.
-133
+The appeal against a transfer decision must be lodged within 10 working days and has suspensive effect.198